evapalatou/tic-tac-toe-2/README.md

 - Am I Responsive Used for checking the responsiveness of the website.
 - Lighthouse Used for checking the score for the page through Google Chrome's dev tools on incognito mode
 - Browserling online cross-browser testing
+- Responsinator.com for checking the responsiveness of the website

 # Testing
 ### Browser Compatibility